-Beyond email correspondence, I have set aside an additional hour each week to assist students with writing and grammar.
+Beyond email correspondence, I have set aside an additional hour each week to assist students with writing, grammar, and literary skills.
 To participate in this extra learning opportunity, students must register separately.
 See Language Arts Lab 7/8 for details and to register.

 Parental inquiries are welcomed and encouraged as parental involvement is essential to student success.
 To best serve parents, I have established “office hours” on Friday mornings from 9:00–11:00 AM (ET) for responding to emails and phone calls.
 I consider it a great privilege to be able to walk alongside parents and assist them in educating their children.